How to Easily Delete a WordPress Page

 Login to WordPress dashboard

 In the left-hand menu, find and click Pages.
-This will open a list of all the pages on your WordPress site.
+This will show you a list of all the pages you’ve created on your site.

 navigate to the pages section